/ HALion Developer Resource / HALion Script / Diving Deeper /

 • First, you define the layers you want to protect by setting the Layer Protection in the Program Tree.
 This has the advantage that you can decide at an early stage which layers you want to be protected.
 You can continue your work as usual and you still can add or remove the protection as needed.
 The permanent activation of the layer protection happens later.

 • Before you release the instrument to the public, you export the program and apply the protection by using Export Program as VST3 Preset... with the Protect option activated.
-All layers with the layer protection set will be permanently protected in the exported program.
+All layers for which the layer protection is set will be permanently protected in the exported program.

 Setting the Layer Protection

-2. Click the lock icon on the layer you want to protect.
-A dialog opens for entering the password for the layer protection.
+2. Click the lock icon for the layer that you want to protect.
+A dialog opens where you can enter the password for the layer protection.

 3. Enter a password in the text field.
 You must enter a password each time you protect a layer.
 You are free to use the same or different passwords for each of the layers.